Bates-ECON456-Thesis-Seminar/thesis-course-materials/syllabus.md

 Each student will complete a sequence of assignments during the semester; for each assignment, a detailed prompt will be provided.
 The assignments are listed below.

+Unless the assignment prompt states otherwise, please submit a .PDF of your write-up to your GitHub repository in a `Notes` folder.

 | Assignment | Date | Percent of grade |
 | --- | --- | --- |
 | [Project directory/GitHub repository](assignments/project_directory.md) | Jan 16th | ~2% |